Tools for Open Innovation

 Combining the Tools

-In order to understand the significance of the different tools,
+In order to understand the significance of the different

-give the organization additional advantages in the Open
+simultaneously, they give the organization additional advantages

-from other digital technologies.
+even benefit from other digital technologies.

-Two other tools working well together when it comes to product
+Two other tools working well together when it comes to

-development is the System of Rapid Prototyping and Product
+product development is the System of Rapid Prototyping and

-lifecycle systems, because SoRP enables saving time on
+Product lifecycle systems, because SoRP enables saving time on

 prototyping and PLM provides control over the product lifecycle